raspberrypilearning/mission-space-lab-creator-guide/en/step_8.md

 - The [EarthPy examples gallery](https://earthpy.readthedocs.io/en/latest/gallery_vignettes/index.html) walks you through how to process satellite imagery.
 - This [GitHub page](https://github.com/orbitalindex/awesome-space) contains a curated list of space-related resources.
 - This [list of annotated satellite data sets](https://github.com/Seyed-Ali-Ahmadi/Awesome_Satellite_Benchmark_Datasets) can be used to train any machine learning models.
-- Teams wanting a greater challenge will find a [comprehensive resource on aerial and satellite machine learning here](https://github.com/robmarkcole/satellite-image-deep-learning#datasets) — be aware that it is quite advanced.
+- Teams wanting a greater challenge will find a [comprehensive resource on using machine learning with aerial and satellite imagery here](https://github.com/robmarkcole/satellite-image-deep-learning#datasets) — be aware that it is quite advanced.

-Finally, don't forget that links to the documentation for each library are available in the Mission Space Lab 2023/24 section if you need specific information on how to use a particular library.
+Finally, don't forget that links to the documentation for each library are available in the [Astro Pi Python environment](2) section if you need specific information on how to use a particular library.

 **Good luck!**